egliloris/movie-center-x/README.md

 ### Basics - Movies

 - [ ] Run the application and inspect the redux dev tools.
+- [ ] Checkout the [Movies](http://localhost:4200/movies) tab and inspect the redux dev tools to answer the following questions:
+  - When is the movie state initialized?
+What are the default values?
+  - When and how are movies loaded?
-- [ ] Checkout the [Movies](http://localhost:4200/movies) tab.
-Whats the difference between viewing the movies details vs. the random vote average display.
+  - Whats the difference between viewing the movies `DETAILS` vs. `Random Movie Vote Average` display.
+  - Is clearing the selected id required after the bottom sheet has been closed?
+Why or why not?
-- [ ] Implement the like button to increase the movie vote count.
+- [ ] Implement the `LIKE` button to increase the movie vote count.
+- [ ] Display the users favorite movie on the movies page.

 ### Advanced - Shows